stefanahman/ocrbox/README.md

-# OCRBox 📸→📝
+# OCRBox v2 📸→📝🏷️

-**A lightweight, self-hosted service for automatic OCR processing using Google's Gemini API**
+**A lightweight, self-hosted service for automatic OCR processing with smart tagging using Google's Gemini API**

-OCRBox automatically extracts text from screenshots and images through Dropbox integration or local folder watching, providing a private and efficient way to convert images into searchable text.
+OCRBox automatically extracts text from screenshots and images through Dropbox integration or local folder watching, with intelligent categorization and descriptive filenames for easy organization.

 ## ✨ Features

+### Core Capabilities
-- **🤖 Advanced OCR**: Powered by Google Gemini (2.5-flash-lite or 2.0-flash-exp)
+- **🤖 Advanced OCR**: Powered by Google Gemini (1.5-flash or 1.5-pro)
 - **☁️ Dropbox Integration**: App Folder support with multi-tenant access control
 - **🔒 Secure Authorization**: OAuth 2.0 with allowlist validation
 - **💻 Development Mode**: Local folder watching for testing